Resilient Entrepreneur of the Year

 Learn More About Our Award Winners

-• Business man in front of a service van
+• Business man

 ENTREPRENEUR OF THE YEAR

-COMMUNITY BUILDERS OF THE YEAR
+COMMUNITY BUILDER OF THE YEAR

 SMALL BUSINESS CHAMPION OF THE YEAR

-• Annual Report 2024
+Annual Report 2025

 HELPING BIPOC ENTREPRENEURS SUCCEED